akio-tomiya/Gaugefields.jl/README.md

 calc_dSdUμ!(dSdUμ,snet,μ,U)
 ```
 # Hybrid Monte Carlo method
-With the use of the matrix derivative, we can do th eHybrid Monte Carlo method.
+With the use of the matrix derivative, we can do the Hybrid Monte Carlo method.
 The simple code is as follows.

 ```julia